 Please note: a valid prescription is required for all prescription medication.

-Trusopt is a prescription eye drop used to lower intraocular pressure in open-angle glaucoma and ocular hypertension.
-This page explains use, safety, and access so ordering stays clear and simple, with US delivery from Canada.
-It also outlines typical ways to save on dorzolamide without insurance.
+Trusopt is a prescription eye drop that lowers intraocular pressure.
+It helps manage open-angle glaucoma and ocular hypertension.
+This page explains safe use, dosing basics, and practical tips for a medicine that ships to the US, including ways to save without insurance.

 What Trusopt Is and How It Works